Brighton and Hove: Aldrington, Hangleton and West Blatchington

 Aldrington sits between Portslade-by-Sea to its west and Hove to its east.
-For centuries Aldrington was largely countryside with very few people living there for the majority of the Middle Ages, but it is now a residential area.
+For centuries Aldrington was largely countryside, with very few people living there for most of the Middle Ages, but it is now a residential area.

-Like Aldrington, West Blatchingham, was once primarily down and sheep grazing area, but is now built up.
-West Blatchington manor had various lords over the centuries, but unlike Adrington and Hangleton, it was always associated to lords in the east such Lewes, Falmer, and Patcham.
+Like Aldrington, West Blatchington was once primarily down and sheep grazing area, but is now built up.
+West Blatchington manor had various lords over the centuries, but unlike Adrington and Hangleton, it was always associated with lords in the east such Lewes, Falmer, and Patcham.
 It is now known for its windmill and secondary school.
 To the east of West Blatchington is Westdene.

 Hangleton is to the north of Aldrington and sits between Portslade Village and West Blatchington.
-The manors of Hangleton and Aldrington formed part of the Fishersgate Half Hundred, together with the neighbouring manor of Portslade, The lords of the Hangleton manor from 1291 to 1446 were the de Poynings, a Sussex gentry family that gave their name to the present parish of Poynings.
+The manors of Hangleton and Aldrington formed part of the Fishersgate Half Hundred, together with the neighbouring manor of Portslade.
+The lords of the Hangleton manor from 1291 to 1446 were the de Poynings, a Sussex gentry family that gave their name to the present parish of Poynings.

-Hangeton was a medieval downland village in the 13th century and by the early 14th century had a population of approximately two hundred people.
-After such time, the village was abandoned for around six hundred years.
+Hangeton was a medieval downland village in the 13th century, and by the early 14th century it had a population of about 200.
+Later, the village was abandoned for around six hundred years.
 It started to grow again in the 1950s with other areas of Brighton and is now popular for its views of the sea and green spaces.